 Retail stores used to be a destination in themselves.
 When consumers can order most things through the internet, there’s less reason to leave the house.

-The keyword here is less reason, not no reason:
+The key phrase here is less reason, not no reason:

 - In-store expertise can give you assistance in a way websites can’t.